-In January of 2007, Apple released the first version of the iPhone.
+In January 2007, Apple released the first version of the iPhone.
 The iPhone introduced innovative features such as touch screen interfaces and virtual keyboards, marking a revolution in the global smartphone market.
 At the time, Apple’s iPhone was the main growth driver for the smartphone market, pushing competitors to develop new products and operating systems to respond to new market demands.
-Apple has released nine generations of the iPhone so far, and established itself as the second biggest smartphone vendor in the world in terms of shipment as of fourth quarter of 2019.
+Apple has released 13 series of the iPhone so far and is now the second-biggest smartphone vendor in the world in terms of shipment.

-Much of the iPhone’s success can be attributed to Apple’s ability to keep the product competitive throughout the years, with new releases and updates. iPhone sales jumped from around 40 million units sold in 2010 to more than 206 million units in 2020.
-In the first quarter of the 2021 fiscal year alone, iPhone sales brought in revenues of almost 66 billion U.S. dollars for Apple as of third quarter of 2019.
+Much of the iPhone’s success can be attributed to Apple’s ability to keep the product competitive throughout the years with new releases and updates. iPhone sales jumped from around 40 million units in 2010 to more than 206 million units in 2020.
+In the first quarter of the 2021 fiscal year alone, iPhone sales brought in revenues of almost 66 billion U.S. dollars.
 As sales increased, the iPhone's importance to the company's success increased as well – the iPhone has become Apple’s most successful product and shapes Apple’s business in fundamental ways.
-The iPhone’s share of the company’s total revenue has jumped from around one third in 2009 to about two thirds of the overall revenue in the beginning of 2018.
-As of the end of 2019 the iPhone sales share composed roughly half of the total revenue of Apple.
+The iPhone’s share of the company’s total revenue has jumped from around one-third in 2009 to around half of the overall revenue in the company’s 2021 fiscal year.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date

 Research expert covering the global consumer technology industry